yogat3ch/writing/Dynamic Voting System.md

 $$n=\left(\dfrac{z_{\alpha/2}\sigma}{E}\right)^2$$

-Where $\alpha$ is set by popular vote
-The margin of error _(E)_ is set by the voters in each voting domain with typical margins of error being anywhere from .01 to .1.
+Where the critical value $(\alpha)$ is set by popular vote and the margin of error _(E)_ is derived therefrom with typical critical va being anywhere from .01 to .1.

 ### Amending Enacted Legislation
 - Within our dynamic voting system, the process of amending enacted legislation is designed to be open and flexible.